Nytra/NeosFlexibleContactsSort/README.md

 - No longer sorts by most recent message timestamp
 - Incoming friend requests are now the first category, preceding Online friends
 - Neos Bot is now forced to the top of the list
+- You can pin contacts to always appear at the top of the list, regardless of status
 - Sent Requests are separated from Offline friends, and have a yellow background color

 ### Vanilla Sort